 The Gavin Gifford Gallery is a long-term gallery used for all types of displays, internally and externally developed and touring exhibitions.
 Some of our most memorable exhibitions can be found on our ‘Past Exhibitions’ web page and current exhibitions can be found by clicking the button below…

 This is a short-term community gallery.
 The gallery highlights stories and visual displays created by the Museum or the local community.
-Small exhibitions around collections, specific anniversary celebrations, community projects, arts, and more are captured here and are on show for a short time.
-To find out more of what we have on show currently click the ‘what’s on the Front Porch button below.
+Small exhibitions around the Museum collection, specific anniversary celebrations, commemorations, community projects, arts, and more are captured here and are on show for a short time.

 This space is always changing with new vibrant and meaningful displays, so it’s always good to check up on what’s happening on the Front Porch!

 In 2017, the Museum updated the mezzanine space to include a few amazing things – make it more appealing and useful when presenting educational programming, create a warm and inviting space for workshops and kids school holiday programmes and make it a creative space we’d all love to hang out in!